Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 Thanksgiving Safety Tips for Family and Pets

-Turkey Talk: If you enjoy feeding your pets turkey, make sure it's the meaty middle portion that doesn't have the spices on it.
+1. Let's talk Turkey.
+If you enjoy feeding your dog's turkey, make sure it's the meaty middle portion that doesn't have the spices on it.
+Most pets cannot have or tolerate the spices on our foods.
+Having lots of spice makes our food taste good, but it's not good for our pets.

-Try to avoid having your guests give your pets a sample.
+2. Try to avoid having your guests give your pets a sample.
 Garlic, onions, alcohol are all toxic for pets.
+We stuff our stuffing full of spices like onions and garlic that can harm our pets.

-Take your dog for a walk and exercise your dogs before guests arrive to help tire them out.
+3. Take your dog for a walk and exercise your dogs before guests arrive to help tire them out.
+This will help to keep your dog calm if they get easily excited to great all your guests.

-Quickly and safely dispose of your turkey bones so your pets cannot get to them.
+4. Quickly and safely dispose of your turkey bones so your pets cannot get to them.
+Turkey bones can splinter when chewed, getting caught in your dog's esophagus and intestinal track.

+5. Keep your garbage of the leftover bones so that it's not accessible for your pets.
 Rancid meat can cause your pets to become sick from the overgrowth of bacteria.

 During dinner remind your guests not to feed your pets table scraps.
+Or put your pets in a separate room during dinner.

 If your pets are prone to anxiety, skittishness or fearful of noise or sudden quick movements, it's best to keep them put away to ward off their own nervousness.

 Bread Dough is a No-No: Everyone wants to share Thanksgiving dinner with their pets.
+A tiny piece of bread can be shared with your dog.

 However, raw bread dough can cause bloated and drunken dogs, which can be life-threatening.